Alanxtl/MalPacDetector-reproduce/README.md

 - Training and Validation Results: Model training and validation results are stored in `trainging/result` directory, which named `***_validation.csv`, where `***` represents model name.

 ## Contact
 Since the paper not having been published, and for security reasons, we can't place the malicious package dataset here.
-If you need the dataset, please send a request to **hust_jian@hust.edu.cn**.
+If you need the dataset, please send a request to **hust_jianw@hust.edu.cn**.

 Any bug report or improvement suggestions will be appreciated.
 Please kindly cite our paper if you use the code or data in your work.